 A. The Sample ID is merely whatever you want to call your sample.
 If you are sending more than one sample, it enables you to tell one sample from another.

 Q. I am concerned about contaminants in my soil.
 Can you help me?

 A. Our Routine Analysis includes a lead screening that measures extractable soil lead levels ($20 per sample).
 In addition, we now offer the Total Sorbed Metals test (EPA methods 3050B and 6010), which measures total lead and other heavy metals.
 See our Services page for detailed information regarding this and other tests offered.
 The UMass Soil Testing Lab is a nutrient lab and does not test soil for other contaminants such as hydrocarbons, PCBs, or pesticides.

 Q. Can I pay for my soil test by Credit Card?

-A. We’re sorry but we cannot accept credit or debit cards at this time.
-We accept checks or cash (when hand-delivering) only.
+A. We’re sorry but we cannot accept credit cards, debit cards, or electronic transfers (outside the UMass system) at this time.
+We accept checks, money orders or cash (when hand-delivering) only.